Select Page

 In the 1980s, many more LDS materials were translated into Cakchiquel.
 See a list of the LDS materials translated into Cakchiquel (Kaqchikel).
 See a Church News report about emerging translations in the Church.

-One session of LDS general conference was interpreted into Cakchiquel, Quiché, and Kekchi every six months.
-Translators and interpreters included David Frischknecht, Larry Richman, Julio Salazar, Fulgencio Choy, Martin Per, Feliciana Xocop, Elma Misa, Greg Sansom, and Gary Larson.
-In about 2005, processes were set up in Guatemala for people in-country to interpret and have that interpretation transmitted by satellite to the various towns.
+One session of general conference was interpreted into Cakchiquel, Quiché, and Kekchí every six months.
+Translators and interpreters included David Frischknecht, Julio Salazar, Fulgencio Choy, Martin Per, Feliciana Xocop, Elma Miza, Greg Sansom, Gary Larson, and me.
+In about 2005, processes were set up in Guatemala for people in-country to interpret and have the interpretation transmitted by satellite to the various towns.

 FlorindaTorresMomostenango-018-2_small